N.J. Gov. Mikie Sherrill says she wants access to Delaney Hall ICE facility amid protests

 "I'm from New York, but Delaney Hall also holds New Yorkers who are being detained here, and we're really concerned about what's happening in here," said Murad Awawdeh, president and CEO of the New York Immigration Coalition.

-Saturday, U.S. Sen. Andy Kim visited the property along with Rep. Robert Menendez Jr.
+Saturday, U.S. Sen. Andy Kim visited the property along with Rep. Robert Menendez Jr., both New Jersey Democrats.

 "Many of them raised big problems when it comes to getting medical treatment, the food being inedible, water problems," Kim said.
 "One judge has 74 cases before them just on Tuesday.
 This is clearly a farce of a judicial process."